Qixiong ruqun: Tang dynasty

 The Tang dynasty was the heyday of economic, cultural, artistic and diplomatic history in Chinese history.
 It also created the characteristics of this dynasty's freedom, gracefulness, and colourful clothing.

-Tang dynasty people wore short sleeved and a floor-length skirt, but after the heyday of the Tang dynasty, the aristocratic costumes turned to become large and complex.
+Tang dynasty people wore short sleeved and a floor-length skirt, but after the heyday of the Tang dynasty, the aristocratic costumes became larger and more complex.
 Qixiong ruqun is a representative costume of the Tang dynasty and was very popular among Tang dynasty ladies.
-In the Tang dynasty, qixiong ruqun was typically worn long a wide-sleeved blouse, long-full skirt, and long silk scarves with painted motifs as part of the set of attire.
+In the Tang dynasty, qixiong ruqun was typically worn with a wide-sleeved blouse, long-full skirt, and long silk scarves with painted motifs as part of the set of attire.
 It was typically worn by noble ladies or female attendants who served in high status households, such as in important families and even the royal family.
-During the High Tang period, women were less constrained by feudal ideas and wore clothing which would allowed the exposure of cleavage.
+During the High Tang period, women were less constrained by feudal ideas and wore clothing which allowed the exposure of cleavage.
 The traditional form of ruqun worn in the previous dynasties was maintained in the Tang dynasty, but the "V" collar of the ru was deepened to the point that the cleavage was exposed.
 The skirt waistband being tied at the chest or at the armpits allowed the neck and chest regions to be exposed.